RishiShah99/imagenet10-resnet18-pgd-attacks/README.md

 ## Acknowledgements:
 - TorchAttacks: The adversarial attack library used in this project.
 More Details can be found on their github page
 - ImageNet10: The dataset used for training and evaluation.
-The datasertr is a subset of ImageNet dataset.
+The dataset is a subset of ImageNet dataset.